 Using Twitter, Facebook and LinkedIn I’ve been encouraging the public to ask why job adverts don’t disclose pay information.
 It’s strange that as a society we appear to accept this lack of transparency even though, globally, there is growing income inequality and unfair labor practice.

 Is withholding pay information fair?
-Who will you ask?

 Many countries, including South Africa, claim that citizens are entitled to fair labor practice.
 How is non disclosure of pay information equally fair to both employer and candidate?